cartercompbio/PSTP_bootcamp_2024/Using_HPC.md

     - `--qos=hotel`: Sets the Quality of Service.
     - `/bin/bash`: Initiates a Bash shell post-allocation.

-### Step 7: Launching Jupyter on the Interactive Node from a Conda Environment
+### Step 7: Launching Jupyter on an Interactive Node to run Python code

-1. **Create a Conda Environment:**
-   - Install Python 3.8 in your Conda environment.
-Refer to the Anaconda Environment instructions in Step 4.

-2. **Activate the Conda Environment:**
-   - You can use the command `conda env list` to list your conda environments.
-   - Use the command `conda activate python_3_8` to activate the environment.

-4. **Install Jupyter in the Conda Environment:**
-   - Use pip, a package manager, to install Jupyter: `pip install jupyter`.
-     - **Note:** pip is used to install Python packages.
-     - **Note:** Jupyter provides a browser interface for executing Python code in chunks.

-5. **Launch Jupyter:**
-   - Ensure your interactive node is active (assuming your 30 min walltime hasn't expired).
-   - Check that the interactive node is active.
-   - Navigate to your base directory.
-   - Inside your Conda environment, run `jupyter notebook` to launch Jupyter.

-6. **Create a New Folder in Jupyter:**
-   - Name the folder 'day_1'.

-7. **Create a New Python Notebook:**
-   - Inside the 'day_1' folder, create a new Python notebook named `hello_world`.

-8. **Execute Python Code:**
+On your TSCC account in your base directory:

+`module load shared`

+`module load galyleo`

+TSCC utilizes a bash script “Galyleo” to serve Jupyter notebooks more securely.

+`module load python3essential`

+`galyleo launch --account htl179 --qos hotel --cpus 1 --memory 8 --time-limit 00:30:00 --partition hotel --conda-env python3essential-1.99.0 --env-modules slurm/tscc/23.02.7 --conda-init /tscc/projects/ps-yeolab4/software/miniconda_tscc2/etc/profile.d/conda.sh`

+We are opening a Jupyter notebook in a conda environment with a bunch of important Python packages preinstalled.
+If you want to run Jupyter in your own environment, you would need to change the paths associated with 'conda' in the galyleo command.

+Create a new notebook called hello_notebook in your hello_world scripts folder from inside jupyter.

+Specify that you are using a Python3 kernel.

-   - Add `print('Hello, World')` to the first cell of the notebook.
+Type `print('Hello, World')` in the first cell and run the cell.
-   - Run the cell to execute the code.

-9. **Save and Exit:**
-   - Save the notebook.
-   - Exit Jupyter by using Ctrl+C in your terminal.

-### Installing R Base in Your Conda Environment
+Save your work.

+### Creating a conda environment to run R code.

 1. **Create a New Conda Environment for R (Optional):**
    - If you want a separate environment for R, create a new one using: `conda create -n r_env`